lukebrit27/surv-cloud/docs/Whitepaper.md

 ![enter image description here](img/6-eks-services.png)

-The port we assigned to the  `gui-dash` service was 9090, as shown in the configuration [earlier](#ui).
+The port assigned to the  `gui-dash` service was 9090, as shown in the configuration [earlier](#ui).
 We use the external IP + this port to access the UI, as shown here:

 ![eks-spoofing-dashboard](img/5-eks-dashboard.png)